 My musical career started in 1968 with my buddies in our neighborhood.
 We were all just learning, but eventually turned out to be our town's number one party band.
 We had many names, but I'll always think of us as the Fairview Gang, Chuck and Mike Caudill, Paul D'Angelo, Pat Markham, Harvey Cantrell, and Jim Miner.
 We all still remain friends and will be for life.

-My first professional gig was a band called Dean Blevins and the County Gold.
-I backed up a country singer, Gary Miller after that.
-We were the Southern Revue.
-We made several singles (45s), which were recorded in Beckley, WVa.
-It was a great experience.
-I learned a lot and the good and bad times helped me grow as a player.
+My first professional gig was in a band called Dean Blevins and the County Gold.
+I backed up a country singer, Gary Miller after that, in a group called the Southern Revue.
+The Southern Revue made several singles (45s), which were recorded in Beckley, WVa.
 In the early 70s, I floated around.
 I played in a band, Passin Lane, with Mike Ault and Darell Bacon.
-Then I took another job as sideman with a 40s back-up guy named Kim Soy.
-The band's name was Saucer.
-Soy was a big Korean who knew how to play and sing every song ever written.
-I don't think he ever really cared for me much, but the band liked me, so he put up with me.
-We rehearsed a show for about a month and were booked for our "big" gig.
-He didn't play one song we had rehearsed.
-The band fired Kim Soy and decided to go it without him.
-We continued as Saucer, Gary Carroll, Keith John, Jerry Piper, Steve Spencer, Eddie Davis, and Mike Demmick.
-Saucer had a house gig from the mid-70s on.
-We learned a lot about our craft over those years.
-We played six nights a week and rehearsed four days a week.
-We almost lived in that club.
-We were one of the first bands looked at by Virgin Records in England, but we could not wait for an answer.
-So, we signed with White Horse Records in Nashville, TN and released a single," I'm Flying", "Thank You".
-It was a bad record deal, but we learned a lot about what not to do when you sign a record deal.
-I still stay in touch with Gary Carroll, a great songwriter and friend.
+Then I took another job as a sideman with a 40s back-up guy named Kim Soy, the band was called Saucer.
+The band fired Kim Soy and continued as Saucer.
+We became the house band from the mid-70s through the early 80s.
+Saucer was one of the first bands looked at by Virgin Records in England.
+We made a hasty decision and signed with White Horse Records in Nashville, TN.
+We released a single," I'm Flying", "Thank You".
+It was a bad deal, but we learned a lot about what not to do when you sign a recording deal.

 I was a little lost after North Star.
 I did an open mike night at the Pickett Inn in Fairfax, Va.
 It was a hell of a party and included notables, Bob Margolin, Heavy Country and Kill Devil.
 I played in a couple of groups: Ludwell Newton with Ricky Meyer, Billy Mahoney, Danny Menzie, Kevin Ball, and Kevin Kirkman; and Bob Margolin and a host of drummers.
 I learned a lot from that man.
 That was also the only time I got a chance to play with my ex-brother-in-law Matt Abts, drummer for Government Mule.
 Dewhite, Jim Staford, Bob White, Deny Desloge, and Bill Mahoney.
 They were from my favorite band, Kill Devil.